kijiproject/kiji/kijiproject.github.com/_posts/userguides/schema/1.0.0-rc4/2012-01-01-accessing-data.md

 "counter".
 See [Managing Data]({{site.userguide_schema_rc4}}/managing-data#layouts) for details on how to declare a counter in your table layout.

-Columns containing counters may be accessed like other columns: counters are exposed as long integers.
+Columns containing counters may be accessed like other columns; counters are exposed as long integers.
 In particular, the counter value may be retrieved using `KijiTableReader.get(...)` and written using `KijiTableWriter.put(...)`.
 In addition to that, the [`KijiTableWriter`]({{site.api_schema_rc4}}/KijiTableWriter.html) class also provides a method to atomically increment counter values.